What is skin cancer?

 - Diameter: larger than a pencil eraser (6 mm).

 - Evolution: enlarging, changing in shape, color, or size.
 (This is the most important sign.)

 Be alert to pre-cancerous skin lesions that can develop into non-melanoma skin cancer.
 They appear as small scaly, tan or red spots, and are most often found on surfaces of the skin chronically exposed to the sun, such as the face and backs of the hands.

-If you have a mole or other skin lesion that is causing you concern, show it to your healthcare provider.
-He or she will check your skin and may ask you to see a dermatologist to have the lesion further evaluated.
-If needed to help with the diagnosis, the doctor can take a biopsy (remove a small sample) and send it to a laboratory to be examined under a microscope.
-The doctor will be able to call you with the results in about a week.
+If you have a mole or other skin lesion that is causing you concern, make an appointment and show it to your healthcare provider.
+They will check your skin and may ask you to see a dermatologist and have the lesion further evaluated.

 Diagnosis and Tests